 In the first year, Legal Research and Writing introduces students to the mechanics of persuasive writing, pleading practice, and oral argument.
-The program includes: litigation-oriented writing exercises; year-end moot court arguments; jury and witness service for upper-level mock trials.
+The program includes: litigation-oriented writing exercises and year-end moot court arguments.

 The Second Year

 In the second year, most students take Evidence, either in conjunction with Introduction to Trial Advocacy (ITA) as separate semester-long basic courses, or as part of a two-semester Integrated Trial Advocacy Program (ITAP).
-Evidence is taught through the use of trial transcripts and hypothetical problems where students are required to assume the role of trial lawyers by making and meeting objections, offers of proof, and motions in limine.
+Evidence is taught with emphasis on how the Rules impact the litigation process and often includes simulations where students are required to assume the role of trial lawyers by making and meeting objections, offers of proof, and motions in limine.

-- All weekly performance sections are limited to 12 students.
+- All weekly performance sections have no more than 12 students.

 - Each student performs in every class.

 - Each student masters at least three mock files and tries at least two cases to verdict, each preceded by a strategy and case theory session.